MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode-for-debugging-compiled-cmdlets.md

   ![A breakpoint shows as a red dot in the gutter](media/using-vscode-for-debugging-compiled-cmdlets/set-breakpoint.png)

-- Ensure that the `PowerShell cmdlets` configuration is selected in the configuration drop-down menu in the Debug view:
+- Ensure that the relevant `PowerShell cmdlets` configuration is selected in the configuration drop-down menu in the Debug view:

   ![Select the launch configuration](media/using-vscode-for-debugging-compiled-cmdlets/select-launch-configuration.png)